Juan Alberto Rosas: IBF Super Flyweight Championship

 On July 31, 2010 Rosas fought Simphiwe Nongqayi for the IBF Super Flyweight championship.
 Juan Alberto landed a body shot that forced Nongqayi to go down in the sixth, the South African would not continue.

 In December 2010, he lost the IBF junior bantamweight champion to Cristian Mijares.

+WBA Super Flyweight interim Challenge

+In February 2015 Rosas would challenge for the interim WBA super-flyweight title, he would lose via unanimous decision.